Is Siamese cat behavior more dog-like than cat-like? It's often been said that Siamese cats behave more like dogs than cats.

 One aspect of Siamese cat behavior typical of the breed, which is in fact a genetic characteristic, is that they love sitting and riding on your shoulders.
+But whether they use you as a climbing frame or not, they always enjoy being around their humans!

-My own cat loves to sit on top of the kitchen boiler while we're making dinner.
+My own cat loves to sit snugly on top of the kitchen boiler while we're making dinner.
 This gives him a good vantage point where he can keep an eye on us - and coincidentally, on any little titbits that just might happen to fall on the floor.
 (This is very typical behavior - they do love their food!)

 Siamese cats are intelligent, energetic and love human interaction.
 This makes them very trainable.

-They're good at learning tricks (especially self-taught ones, like opening fridge doors.)
+They're good at learning tricks (especially self-taught ones, like opening fridge doors) and it's quite possible to train them to walk on a harness.

-And it's quite possible to train your Siamese to walk on a harness.
-If you want your cat to have an outdoor life this is a good way to start, as you can safely get your cat used to your garden and neighborhood.
+If you want your cat to have an outdoor life this is a good way to start, as you can safely get your cat used to your garden and neighborhood before letting them out on their own.

 A chance remark from my hairdresser also led to us training our cat to answer to a dog whistle.
 This is particularly useful when you have an outdoor cat, it's getting dark, and you want him to come inside for his supper.